MaaS: The Amazon Marketplace of Mobility

 How do Shared Mobility Operators Fit In?

-According to Spin, cities continuously increase their selection criteria for shared mobility businesses looking to get the green light to operate.
-The criteria is based on the cities’ own target goals (such as reduction of pollution and congestion) as well as the providers’ equity levels and ability to integrate with MaaS platforms and share data.
+According to Spin, cities continuously increase their selection criteria for shared mobility businesses to operate.
+Their criteria is based on the cities’ own target goals (such as reduction of pollution and congestion) as well as the providers’ equity levels and ability to integrate with MaaS platforms and share data.
 This is why Spin has established close partnerships with MaaS platforms to work towards better integration.
 In addition, Spin has developed mobility hubs that support multi-modal behavior.
 They achieved this by working with partners to offer a reliable mix of shared mobility services available near transit stops, in turn facilitating efficient switching between modes.
 Spin is also working on implementing their own Spin Hubs in a number of jurisdictions, incorporating additional amenities such as digital screens with real-time transit information and local wayfinding.

 Similarly, O. Mackprang believes that in order to integrate into a MaaS platform, the business’s operational setup and structure has to be flexible and agile.
 That’s where Miles internally developed tech stack makes it easier for them to push such integrations forward.
 For example, Miles’ service is currently available via various MaaS platforms such as Jelbi and FreeNow.